tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 </div>

-**Table 1.** *Performance metrics across evaluated neural network architectures.*
+**Table 1.** *Performance metrics across neural network architectures.*

 The DNN performed poorly, achieving only 53.38% test accuracy, likely because flattening the spectrogram destroyed the spatial information required to distinguish between classes.
-The CNNs both performed well with the 2D slightly outperforming the 1D offered strong efficiency by sliding its kernel strictly across the time axis, resulting in a highly optimized inference latency of just 13 ms.
+The CNNs performed significantly better, with the 2D architecture slightly outperforming the 1D model across all evaluation metrics.
+The 1D CNN exhibited a notably lower test accuracy, which confusion matrix analysis revealed was primarily driven by a higher proportion of 'uncertain' classifications compared to 2D. [could include why]

+However, the 1D CNN was significantly more efficient, executing inference in just 13 ms compared to the 2D CNN at 144 ms. To navigate this accuracy-latency trade-off, I had to think about my specific application.
+For this device to function effectively as a basketball shot tracker it would need to be highly accurate to track the minute improvements in shooting percentages that basketball players experience as they train.
+Therefore, the 2D model was selected, as the accuracy of the 1D achitecture was insufficient.
+However, committing to this computationally heavier architecture necessitated upstream optimization of the MFE processing block to ensure that total system latency remained below the 500 ms inference stride.

+(improve and polish above para)

 ### Edge Optimisation